Clydach, Swansea

-Clydach is both a village and a community in Swansea, Wales, within the Clydach ward and the Llangyfelach parish.
+Clydach is a village and community in Swansea, Wales, within the Clydach ward and the Llangyfelach parish.
 It is located 6 mi northeast of Swansea city centre.
 In 2011, the population was 7,503.
 Welsh is the first language of 24 per cent of the population and both Welsh and English language schools are available.
 The village lies close to the M4 motorway which can be accessed via the bypass or old road via Ynystawe.

 The community includes part of the village of Glais.

 History

 In the 1800s, Clydach was a very small community if it could even be called that.
 Maps from then show Clydach to consist of sub-areas namely 'Mount Pleasant' (the area by high street shops), 'Faerdre' (covering the area nearest to Vardre Road), 'Down' the area that was once 'Down Farm' which is now land laying behind the Farmer's Arms, Clydach and below 'Ty gwyn Road'.
 There was also an area called Ty Gwyn as Ty Gwyn/White House was present on the land.
 The road leading to Ty Gwyn is now Ty Gwyn Road and also 'Coed Cae-Du' near Craig Cefn Parc.

 The map of c.
 1878 Clydach (which can be viewed at the Archive Service at Swansea Civic Centre) shows that number 1 St John's Road was originally the old 'St John's School for Girls, Boys and Infants', which was linked to St John's Church near the shops at Capel Buildings near the Mond.
 A second school is shown where the current building of Clydach Infants stands which is also for girls/boys and infants.

 On a map dated 1899 Clydach has grown substantially to have a larger community base with the school on Twyn-y-Bedw Road being expended upon and a 2nd school being built just a little farther up the same street.
 The St John's School was by this point being used as a Sunday school and not for general education.
 There was a Clydach woollen factory not far from the schools on a road named 'Prince Llewellyn Street' or as it is now known 'Factory Road'.
 St Mary's Church is not on this map and is shown as a blank open space.